A Narrowband Fully-Analog Multi-Antenna Transmitter: Introduction

 \subsection{Contribution}

 The present paper develops a fully-analog transmitter architecture and a constructive programming rule for arbitrary complex $N$-antenna excitation synthesis from a single coherent tone under an ideal unitary network model.
-Our main contributions are as follows: \begin{itemize} \item A fully-analog narrowband transmitter architecture that emulates the functionality of a narrowband fully-digital transmitter at a fixed total-power constraint: synthesize arbitrary complex $N$-antenna excitation vectors $\bm x\in\mathbb{C}^N$ with $\|\bm x\|_2^2=P$ from a single coherent RF tone injected into one port of a passive multiport network with the remaining inputs matched.
+Our main contributions are as follows: \begin{itemize} \item A fully-analog narrowband multi-antenna transmitter architecture that emulates the functionality of a narrowband fully-digital multi-antenna transmitter with a fixed total-power constraint: in symbol interval $m$, synthesize arbitrary complex $N$-antenna excitation vectors $\bm x[m]\in\mathbb{C}^N$ with $\|\bm x[m]\|_2^2=P$ from a single coherent RF tone injected into one port of a passive multiport network with the remaining inputs matched.

+\item Since the architecture can synthesize any $\bm x[m]\in\mathbb{C}^N$ at symbol cadence (subject to $\|\bm x[m]\|_2^2=P$), it can realize the same narrowband linear-precoding/MU-MIMO transmit vectors $\bm x[m]=\bm W\,\bm d[m]$ as a fully-digital multi-antenna transmitter on a single carrier or OFDM subcarrier, while using only one RF chain.

-\item A unitary state-preparation formulation $\bm V(\bm\varphi)\bm e_1=\bm c$ with $\bm c=\bm x/\sqrt{P}$ and $\|\bm c\|_2=1$, implying that any antenna-port excitation $\bm x$ satisfying $\|\bm x\|_2^2=P$ can be realized by programming a lossless passive network in the ideal model.
+\item A unitary state-preparation formulation $\bm V(\bm\varphi[m])\bm e_1=\bm c[m]$ with $\bm c[m]=\bm x[m]/\sqrt{P}$ and $\|\bm c[m]\|_2=1$, implying that any antenna-port excitation $\bm x[m]$ satisfying $\|\bm x[m]\|_2^2=P$ can be realized by programming a lossless passive network in the ideal model.

 \item A parameter-minimal split-then-phase realization: a balanced binary magnitude-splitting tree allocates the desired per-antenna magnitudes using $N-1$ tunable split ratios, and a per-antenna output phase bank assigns the desired phases using $N$ tunable phase shifts, for a total of $2N-1$ real tunable degrees of freedom.